Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Title field

-The first input field ("Title") give a name for the query.
-This name is saved in the script file (see below) and should be a short description of the operation that is performed.
-The name is also used as the name of the custom filter created with the "Save as filter" button (see below).
+The first input field ("Title") gives a name to the query.
+This title is saved in the script file (see below) and should be a short description of the operation that is performed.
+The title is also used as the name of the custom filter created with the "Save as filter" button (see below).

 ## Initialization statements